 The Fifth Doctor was the nicest, mildest, friendliest, most trusting and most pacific of all the Doctors.
 The death toll in his adventures was horrific and frequently claimed all the non-regular cast; Adric, a long-running companion and only a boy, was killed; Tegan ran away because she'd seen enough death.
 He eventually sacrificed himself to prevent yet another person dying on him.
 Poor soul.

-In "The Night of the Doctor" the result of all this is shown.
+In "The Night of the Doctor" the Big Finish audios were made canonical(ish), and we see their result.
 It turns out that the Eighth Doctor refused to fight in the Time War.
-However after all the tragedy he goes through, with Cass refusing to let him save her as she thinks the Time Lords are Monsters, he basically commits suicide by staying on the ship.
+But after all the tragedy he goes through, with Cass refusing to let him save her as she thinks the Time Lords are Monsters, he basically commits suicide by staying on the ship.
 He is revived by the Sisterhood of Karn and allows himself to be regenerated into a Warrior when they tell him the Universe is being destroyed by the Time War, discarding the title of the Doctor.
-His Despair Event Horizon is emphasised when he mentions 5 of his Big Finish companions, the first he thinks he parted from on bad terms and the next 3 are dead.
-We don't know what happened to Molly...yet.
+His Despair Event Horizon is emphasised when he mentions five of his Big Finish companions: the first he thinks he parted from on bad terms and the next three are dead.
+We don't know what happened to Molly... yet.

 This is Victoria Waterfield's entire character arc.
 In her first story, the Daleks kill her father and blow up her home.
 Despite this, she's still reasonably adventurous and confident.
 By the time she calls it a day in Fury From The Deep, she's a nervous wreck who can't sleep for fear of the Monster of the Week.